Annual Review of Chemical and Biomolecular Engineering: History

-The Annual Review of Chemical and Biomolecular Engineering was first published in 2010 by nonprofit publisher Annual Reviews.
+The Annual Review of Chemical and Biomolecular Engineering was first published in 2010 by Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
 Its founding editor was John Prausnitz.
 In 2018, Prausnitz was succeeded by Michael F. Doherty and Rachel A. Segalman as co-editors.
 Though it was initially published in print, as of 2021 it is only published electronically.

 As of 2023, it is being published as open access, under the Subscribe to Open model.

 Scope and indexing

 The Annual Review of Chemical and Biomolecular Engineering defines its scope as covering significant developments relevant to chemical engineering.
 It includes disciplines such as applied chemistry and biology, physics, and engineering with a focus on the development of chemical products and processes.
-As of 2025, Journal Citation Reports lists the journal's impact factor as 12.8, ranking it third of 75 journal titles in the category "Chemistry, Applied" and ninth of 175 titles in "Engineering, Chemical".
+As of 2026, Journal Citation Reports lists the journal's impact factor as 13.1, ranking it fifth of 77 journal titles in the category "Chemistry, Applied" and eleventh of 183 titles in "Engineering, Chemical".
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, CAB Abstracts, EMBASE, and MEDLINE, among others.

 Editorial processes

 The Annual Review of Chemical and Biomolecular Engineering is helmed by the editor or the co-editors.
 The editor is assisted by the editorial committee, which includes associate editors, regular members, and occasionally guest editors.
 Guest members participate at the invitation of the editor, and serve terms of one year.
-All other members of the editorial committee are appointed by the Annual Reviews board of directors and serve five-year terms.
+All other members of the editorial committee are appointed by the AR board of directors and serve five-year terms.
 The editorial committee determines which topics should be included in each volume and solicits reviews from qualified authors.
 Unsolicited manuscripts are not accepted.
 Peer review of accepted manuscripts is undertaken by the editorial committee.